Havana, Las Terrazas & Viñales Valley

 Meals: Breakfast, Lunch

 This morning, we'll meet with representatives of the Cuban Institute of Friendship with the People (ICAP) at the Friendship House to learn about Cuban history and U.S./Cuba relations.
 Next, we'll visit the art workshop and community project of José Rodríguez Fuster, also known as the Cuban Picasso.
-Afterward, we'll go to an organic farm and garden where we'll learn about the organoponics movement in Cuba with a chance to taste their farm-to-table delicacies firsthand.
-We'll have some free time this afternoon.
-This evening, we'll come together for a rehearsal of the Habana Compas Dance Group with time for a Q&A before we enjoy our farewell dinner at a local Cuban paladar.
+Afterward, we'll stop for lunch at El Aljibe, followed by a performance and special exchange with the La Colmenita Community Project.
+This evening, we’ll have our farewell dinner at Jardin de los Milagros private restaurant and organoponico, which will also include a discussion about the organoponico movement in Cuba.

 Accommodations: Valentin Quinta Avenida Habana Hotel